Jump to content

 The historic city of Strasbourg is the starting point for this wonderful cycle tour, which will appeal not only to the wine lovers among you.
 Strasbourg, Colmar, Guebwiller…beautiful stage locations and the famous wine route await you!

-Colmar based in one hotel
+Colmar - based in one hotel

 This rally will take you right into the heart of the Alsatian wine-growing region.
 The magical city of art Colmar does its part to make your holiday an unforgettable experience.
 Enjoy excellent wines, beautiful landscapes and idyllic stages along the cycle path.

-Cycle routes in Alsace
+Cycle Paths in Alsace

 With a network of over 2,500 km of cycle paths, the routes in Alsace are superbly developed.
 The dense network of paths offers cyclists a variety of options on their journey.
 Along the Rhine, the cycle paths are flat, as soon as you head towards the vineyards, the route becomes a little hillier.
 The steepest and most challenging cycle paths are in the Vosges.
 Overall, however, it can be said that the network of cycle paths in Alsace is so well-developed and so varied that everyone gets their money's worth.

-The climate in Alsace
+The Climate in Alsace

 Very pleasant weather invites cyclists from all over the world to Alsace.
 The year starts with rather mild temperatures and some rainfall.
 However, from spring you can expect pleasant temperatures, sunshine and dry weather.
 From April to October, cycling is really good here.
 But please keep in mind that occasional rain showers are possible at any time.

-The Alsatian cuisine
+The Alsatian Cuisine

 The famous Tarte Flambée from Alsace

 The delicious tarte is considered the French answer to pizza.
 Wafer-thin bread dough is traditionally topped with onions, bacon, sour cream and baked in a very hot oven.
 The name comes from the fact that the tarte flambée is baked before the bread, when there are flames and the oven is at its hottest.
-If the tarte darkens too quickly, the oven is too hot and you have to wait a bit.
-However, if the baking time is too long, some more wood has to be added.
-Please don’t miss trying this simple delicacy at least once.
-It’s really worth it!

-Did you know…
+Did you know ...

-• …that Alsace is the smallest region in France?
+• that Alsace is the smallest region in France?

-• …that Colmar is the driest city in France?
+• that Colmar is the driest city in France?

-• …that there are around 100 castles in Alsace?
+• that there are around 100 castles in Alsace?

-• …that Alsace is one of the areas with the lowest unemployment rate?
+• that Alsace is one of the areas with the lowest unemployment rate?

-• …that Strasbourg is the most important diplomatic city in France, after Paris?
+• that Strasbourg is the most important diplomatic city in France, after Paris?

 One call to vacation bliss